hamedkhamis/v2ray/README.md

 To use this project, simply import the subscription links into your preferred client.
 Ensure that your client supports at least SHADOWSOCKS, VLESS, VMESS, TROJAN, TUIC and HYSTERIA2.

-You can access the project's subscription links through our Telegram bot: [TVC BOT](https://t.me/V2rayCollectorBot) or use Tables bellow.

 | Core | Mix | --- | Core | Donate |
 | --- | --- | --- | --- | --- |